sagemath/sagewiki_to_gh-2022-10-10/SageLiveUSB.md

 This page aims at inventorying Live USB running sage.
+It is a working page to see what exists, not always up-to-date.

 <<TableOfContents>>